Business Initiative Home

 Why this matters: Category scaling increases impact.
 If you scale categories, impact increases.
 This scaling enables impact increase.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market size for new categories.
+Pro tip: Use our TAM Calculator to evaluate market size for new categories.
 Calculate market size to see category potential and expansion opportunities.

 Your Next Steps